HTTPArchive/almanac.httparchive.org/src/content/en/2024/page-weight.md

 ### Third-party services

 Third-party resources are external assets or services that are integrated into a web page or application, but are hosted and maintained by a different provider.
 These resources can include things like JavaScript, CSS, fonts, and analytics tools, to name a few.
-According to the [Third Parties](./third-parties) chapter, [92% of pages had one or more third party resources](./third-parties#prevalence).The most called third party resources were scripts, making up 30.5% of requests by content type.
+According to the [Third Parties](./third-parties) chapter, [92% of pages had one or more third party resources](./third-parties#prevalence).
+The most called third party resources were scripts, making up 30.5% of requests by content type.
 The authors also noted a considerable decrease in the number of third parties for lower-ranked websites.

 For more insights, refer to the [Third Parties](./third-parties) chapter.